 How Night Guards Prevent Teeth Grinding

 Do you often wake up with jaw or tooth pain?
 If so, you could be grinding and clenching your teeth in your sleep without even being aware of it.
 This is due to a condition called bruxism.
-The good news is that our dentists can create a custom night guard for you to wear while you sleep.
+The good news is that our dentist can create a custom night guard for you to wear while you sleep.
 A night guard is an oral appliance that stops the upper and lower teeth from being able to make contact.

 Here are some common questions we get from patients in regards to night guards and teeth grinding.